 5) Captain America: The First Avenger

 In retrospect, it’s easy to look back at the original Captain America movie as a necessary box that needed to be ticked.
 However, Joe Johnston’s 2011 picture is sincere and resplendent war epic that presents an earnest portrait of its central hero and the conflict between his societal function as an idealised image of propaganda and the genuine help he can provide to the war effort as a soldier on the frontlines.
 Like Superman The Movie, Wonder Woman and Sam Raimi’s Spider-Man trilogy: The First Avenger reminds the audience of the inherent appeal of comic books via the heightened portraits of good and evil they depict.

 4) Avengers: Age of Ultron

 Joss Whedon’s follow up to his 2012 blockbuster juggernaut is a thoughtful piece of work about the nature of heroism and control.
-The film is also a fascinating reconceptualisation of the Frankenstein story, resulting in a compelling prism in which our creations perceive humanity as a species.
+The film is also a fascinating reconceptualisation of the Frankenstein story, resulting in a compelling prism through which our creations perceive humanity as a species.
 Out of all my selections, Age of Ultron feels the most undervalued and deserves revaluation.

 3) Iron Man 3